About SWOVAEMPOWERING YOUTH FOR A BETTER TOMORROW

 Coreen is a communications specialist who is motivated to make communications as clear and effective as possible for nonprofits.
 She is fascinated by what it takes to reach an organization’s publics in a constantly changing and saturated media landscape.

 She brings 25+ years of nonprofit experience, as a volunteer, board member and staff member.
-Her strengths are in promotions and publicity, social media strategy, communications planning, marketing and campaigns.
+Her strengths are in fundraising campaigns, planning and strategy, and event coordination and promotions.

 Our Volunteer Board

 Sarah brings to her role as a member of SWOVA’s Board decades of experience in working with young people and leading organizations.
 Early in her career, Sarah served as a psychiatric social worker in a variety of settings.
 This included working with adolescent girls in the foster care system–preparing them for ‘independence’ from the system.
 She trained with Dr. Elisabeth Kubler-Ross, practicing her method for accompanying people through the process of grieving life’s losses.
 In 1989, Sarah was ordained a Priest of the Episcopal Church, USA (member of the worldwide Anglican Communion).
 Over the next decades, she served as Chaplain at the University of California, Irvine, and led several congregations in the Diocese of Los Angeles.
 More recently, Sarah has served an Anglican congregation in Victoria.

 Andrea moved to Salt Spring from Bowen Island in 2018.
 Having retired in 2016, she and her husband decided to move to Salt Spring to be near family.
 Salt Spring has been a wonderful new adventure.